pyxem/pyxem/doc/dev_guide/contributing.rst

 - Use ``_ = ax[0].imshow(...)`` to disable Matplotlib output if a Matplotlib
   command is the last line in a cell.
-- Refer to our API reference with this general MD ``[azimuthal_integrator2d()](reference.rst#pyxem.signals.DiffractionSignal2D.azimuthal_integrator2d)``.
+- Refer to our API reference with this general markdown syntax.
+  ``[azimuthal_integrator2d()](reference.rst#pyxem.signals.DiffractionSignal2D.azimuthal_integrator2d)``.
   Remember to add the parentheses ``()``.
-- Reference external APIs via standard MD like ``[Signal2D](http://hyperspy.org/hyperspy-doc/current/api/hyperspy._signals.signal2d.html)``.
+- Reference external APIs via standard markdown like ``[Signal2D](http://hyperspy.org/hyperspy-doc/current/api/hyperspy._signals.signal2d.html)``.
 - The Sphinx gallery thumbnail used for a notebook is set by adding the ``nbsphinx-thumbnail`` tag to a code cell with an image output.
 The notebook